cdiaz2799/resume-astro/src/content/certs/networkplus.md

   "Wireless Technologies"
 ]
 ---
-Earners of the CompTIA Network+ certification have the skills needed to troubleshoot, configure, and manage wired and wireless networks found in companies around the world.
 CompTIA Network+ professionals have demonstrated the ability to design and implement functional networks, configure, manage, and maintain essential network devices, implement network security, and troubleshoot network problems.